 QuayRegistry

-in specified namespace:$ oc create -n quay-enterprise -f quayregistry.yaml
+in the specified namespace by entering the following command:$ oc create -n quay-enterprise -f quayregistry.yaml

 -